 Nearly everyone runs their websites and boasts a number of blogs and websites, some even large numbers of blogs.
 In turn, mostly everyone I met encouraged and supported the idea of collaboration based on a safe one-way link approach.

 ‘Congreso SEO’ is a highly recommendable SEO event, which I thoroughly enjoyed and would not hesitate to recommend.
-Whether you work for an agency or work in-house, or a small enterprise enviroment or for a international organisation, if you speak and understand Spanish and want the best of an SEO event in Spain, this is the place to go/
+Whether you work for an agency or work in-house, or a small enterprise environment or for an international organisation, if you speak and understand Spanish and want the best of an SEO event in Spain, this is the place to go.